 The Trust is a diversified, open-end management investment company, organized as a business trust under the laws of Massachusetts on July 7, 1986.
 This SAI relates to the Funds.
-The Trust currently offers eight series, two of which are described in a separate statement of additional information.
-Each Fund (except the International Opportunities Fund) offers two separate classes of shares: Investor Class and Institutional Class.
+The Trust currently offers six series.
+Each Fund (except the Focused International Growth Fund) offers two separate classes of shares: Investor Class and Institutional Class.